CouncilofLorien/counciloflorien.github.io/docs/cards/T/tidings-of-doubt-and-danger.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > The direct influence of each Ringwraith is lowered by 2 (by 3 if Doors of Night is in play).
 Discard when any play deck is exhausted.
-Cannot be duplicated. <br>_"The Dark Power was deep in thought, and the Eye turned inward, pondering tidings of doubt and danger...”_ ***---&NoBreak;LotRVI***
+Cannot be duplicated. <br>_"The Dark Power was deep in thought, and the Eye turned inward, pondering tidings of doubt and danger...”_ ***---&#65279;LotRVI***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>